juliohm/KrigingEstimators.jl/README.md

 - External Drift Kriging

 Unlike most popular estimators in statistics, Kriging does **not** assume independent and identically distributed residuals.
-No distributional assumptions are required in the derivation of Kriging estimators, which makes these methods quite useful in problems with real world data.
+Because no distributional assumptions are required in the derivation of Kriging estimators, these methods are quite general and applicable to real world data.

 ## Installation